momentiris/p5workshop__1/README.md

 ## Extra

 10. Improve the collision detection
-11. Make the ball bounce in an angle in relation where it hits the paddle.
+11. Make the ball bounce in an angle in relation to where it hits the paddle.